stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    1) If it is a field, include the field array.
 This is a ``real`` array of rank 1.
-Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`dynamo0.3-mixed-precision`.
+Its precision (kind) depends on how it is defined in the algorithm layer, see the :ref:`lfric-mixed-precision`.
 The field array name is currently specified as being ``"field_"<argument_position>"_"<field_function_space>``.
 The extent of the array is the number of unique degrees of freedom